Stanford-Health/wearipedia/README.md

 ## Disclaimer

-This project is currently in a *alpha* stage.
+This project is currently in *alpha*.
 This means that formal tests are not yet integrated, and the codebase is still really a prototype.
 Expect for most things to work, but also small bugs, rough edges, and sparse documentation.

 ## Contributing